graphql/graphql-spec/spec/Section 6 -- Execution.md

 executed serially, or may be executed in parallel.

-ExecuteFieldPlan(newDeferUsages, fieldPlan, objectType, objectValue, variableValues, serial, eventEmitter, path, deferUsageSet, deferMap):
+ExecuteFieldPlan(newDeferUsages, fieldPlan, objectType, objectValue, variableValues, serial, controller, path, deferUsageSet, deferMap):

 - If {path} is not provided, initialize it to an empty list.
 - Let {newDeferMap} be the result of {GetNewDeferMap(newDeferUsages, path,